-I’m not writing this post to tell you that you should be adding more protein to your diet.
+I’m not writing this post to tell you that you should be adding more protein to your diet or that protein is so important for vegans.
 I’m also not here to bash on those that claim vegans are in immanent danger due to their lack of protein.
 No, I’d like to talk about why protein has become such an important topic among all foodies.
 And it’s not because we’re born with a nagging concern for this nutrient.

 But don’t feel that the easiest way to sell their sodas is to alter the recipes altogether, making them highly addictive.
 They’re going to make sure that you’re back for more.
 And it’s working big time – especially among diet soda drinkers.
 Anyways…back to protein..

 Again, don’t get me wrong – protein is vital to the human body and we should be consuming between 40 and 60 grams per day (men on the higher end of the spectrum).
 But how hard is it to acquire these amounts?
 Do we really need a nutrition bar packed with 20+ grams of protein?

 The simple answer is no, it isn’t hard to meet the daily recommended amount of protein; not even for vegans and vegetarians.
 And the average (sedentary) American won’t benefit from a 20 gram jolt of protein, either.
 However, endurance athletes (like runners) can consume upwards of 1.5 grams per kilogram of body weight each day to aid in repairing muscles.

 Where Do You Get Your Protein?

 Ask anyone (at your own risk) where they get their protein and they’ll typically answer with one of the following foods: beef, chicken, or eggs.
 Why is that?
 Did they learn this from some outdated food pyramid?
 Maybe product advertisements?
 Have they actually been reading nutrition labels?
 Or are they just regurgitating the answers that our society has (unintentionally) agreed upon?